MokalledLab/Zebrafish_SCI_Atlas/Seurat_Species_Converter/README.md

  ## Defined set of rules to convert zebrafish dataset to species of choice.

-The following rules were applied while converting the data matrix: 1) one-to-one orthologue mapping was performed whenever possible, 2) For genes with one to several human orthologues, the corresponding zebrafish RNA data value was copied to every mapped gene in humans, 3) RNA data values were eliminated for zebrafish genes that did not have any human orthologue, 4) RNA data values of paralogous zebrafish genes were added and the cumulative data value was assigned to the human orthologue
+The following rules were applied while converting the data matrix from zebrafish to human: 1) one-to-one orthologue mapping was performed whenever possible, 2) For genes with one to several human orthologues, the corresponding zebrafish RNA data value was copied to every mapped gene in humans, 3) RNA data values were eliminated for zebrafish genes that did not have any human orthologue, 4) RNA data values of paralogous zebrafish genes were added and the cumulative data value was assigned to the human orthologue